 we focus on numbers that really matter:

-Number of trout minnows in our
+Number of books in our TCS library collection

 Estimated number of worms in our Kindergarten vermiculture bin

 Number of trout minnows in our 6th grade Great Lakes biosystem project

 We spend our time and resources making what our students are learning engaging, relevant, and fun.
 We find it's the best way to create kids who love to go to school and who leave our school with a lifelong love of learning!

 We believe education isn't a "paint by number" proposition.
 Sitting in a desk all day and memorizing facts may suit a small number of children.
 We've found that most children are more engaged when they play an active role in choosing what they want to learn.
 We give them a supervised group framework, a broad range of resources, experiences and projects, all based on their individual and group interests.

 The time we save by eliminating standardized tests, leaves time for counting our students' tangible